-Calgary has definitely earned its spot as one of the best places to live in the world for three consecutive years in a row (2010-2012), according to the Economist Magazine’s Liveability Survey.
+Calgary has definitely earned its spot as one of the best places to live in the world for five consecutive years in a row (2010-2014), according to the Economist Magazine’s Liveability Survey.
 It’s true; Calgary has lots to offer its residents and more than ever before as the city continues to grow at an astounding rate.

 Calgary also has the second lowest unemployment rate, sitting at 4.5% in February 2013.
 And with a predicted employment growth in Alberta’s oil sands from 75,000 to more than 900,000 jobs over the next 25 years, there will be lots of opportunity to go around.
 What’s not to love about that?!

 Calgary is becoming a major hub of tourism in Western Canada.
 Calgary saw the best Tourism Growth in Canada in 2012, where visitors spent a staggering $1.4 billion dollars on activities, events, restaurants, hotels, shops and more.
 As a matter of fact, in 2012 there were 12.8 million passengers who traveled to or from Calgary’s YYC international airport!